News

 Amogh Bodas

-Before the commencement of their series against Bangladesh in Sharjah, Afghanistan skipper Rashid Khan voiced his opinions on their early exit from the Asia Cup 2025, and a lot more.
-The team was regarded the ‘second best in Asia’ before the commencement of the tournament.
+Before the commencement of their ongoing series against Bangladesh in Sharjah, Afghanistan skipper Rashid Khan voiced his opinions on their early exit from the Asia Cup 2025, and a lot more.
+The team was regarded as the ‘second best in Asia’ before the commencement of the tournament.
 However, Rashid claimed that the players were never the ones who put that narrative out.

 After winning their opening game against Hong Kong by a comfortable margin of 94 runs, the team lost both their next matches against Bangladesh and Sri Lanka.
-The fixture against Bangladesh was a close fought battle, but Afghanistan fell short by eight runs.
+The fixture against Bangladesh was a close-fought battle, but Afghanistan fell short by eight runs.
 They scored 169 in their final group stage fixture, which wasn’t enough against Sri Lanka.
 As a result, the Afghans were eliminated along with Hong Kong.

 Rashid Khan Clarifies the ‘Second Best in Asia’ Tag